narchondas/narchondas.github.io/MSc Computing Project/msc-project/index.md

 ## Custom artefact notebook

-In addition to the replication notebook, a custom version of the artefact is also available.

-The replication notebook reproduces the thesis results using the same 24 public AI governance documents.
-By contrast, the custom notebook allows another researcher to upload different documents and apply the same v1.3 methodology.
+A custom version of the artefact is also available, allowing researchers to upload different documents and apply the same v1.3 methodology.

-Researchers may define their own document groups, such as `Group I` and `Group II`, assign document types and legal-force multipliers, and generate the same categories of outputs, including the regulatory spectrum graph, four-component profile, heatmap, quadrant distribution, driver terms, slope chart, document-type comparison and vocabulary audit tables.
+Researchers may define their own document groups, such as `Group I` and `Group II`, assign document types and legal-force multipliers, and generate the same categories of outputs.

 The custom notebook produces the same categories of outputs as the thesis artefact, including: